|Nutritional Guidelines (per serving)|

 Even if you have a favorite family stuffing, every now and then it's nice to make something new.
-This delicious sausage stuffing is full of sausage, sage, thyme, apples, dried cranberries, and whole wheat bread for a wonderful combination of textures and flavors.
+This delicious sausage stuffing is full of fall flavor, thanks to a combination of sage, thyme, apples, dried cranberries, and whole wheat bread.

 - 2 teaspoons dried sage leaves

 - 1 Granny Smith apple (cored and chopped)